leaonline/leaonline-teacher/README.md

 Make sure to run all linters without error, before you open a pull request.
 There is a `lint.sh` shellscript added for your convenience.
 It basically executes these commands in a row.

+### Testing guide

+This project uses `mocha` and `chai` for tests.
+In order to run the tests locally in watch mode, you simply need to call the `test.sh` script and then watch your `server` tests on the console and your `client` tests on `localhost:5566` in the browser.

+You can call the script with the following options:

+* `-v` - verbose, prints variables and paths before the test execution
+* `-c` - cli, also used in the ci workflow, runs the script ones in headless mode using `puppeteer`

 ## Deployment

 We use [`mup` (Meteor-Up)](http://meteor-up.com/) as one-step deployment tool.